juanclopgar97/python_sharp/README.md

 Static events are almost the same as the events described previoulsy, they can be implemented as well as "simple events", "with arguments" or "with modifiable arguments", key difference is the event is applied as a class event, no an instance event.

-For this section the example provided is a *simple static event* due it is the simplest way to show the differences, in case you want implement a *static event with arguments* go back to [Events with arguments](#Events-with-arguments) section and apply it to the class instead of the instance as the example of *simple static event* shows.
+For this section the example provided is a *simple static event* since it is the simplest way to show the differences, in case you want implement a *static event with arguments* go back to [Events with arguments](#Events-with-arguments) section and apply it to the class instead of the instance as the example of *simple static event* shows.

 Imagine a class that provides the number of instances that it creates, this variable should be defined as an *static variable*, due there is no necessity for every single class instance to contain the same exactly number, and even worse, if the number changes it needs to be updated on every single instance created , that is the reason why this variable should be implemented as *static variable*.